-When both of Ellen Boehm’s young sons died under mysterious circumstances within a year of each other, horrified neighbors and friends wondered how Boehm had the strength to continue.
-But Detective Sergeant Joseph Burgoon of the St. Louis Police Department had his doubts, especially when it was revealed that Boehm’s other child, her daughter Stacy, had barely escaped death after an accident involving a hair dryer.
+When both of Ellen Boehm’s young sons died under mysterious circumstances within a year of each other, neighbors and friends were shocked.
+They wondered how Boehm had the strength to continue.
+But Detective Sergeant Joseph Burgoon of the St. Louis Police Department had his doubts, especially when he discovered that Boehm’s other child, her young daughter Stacy, had barely escaped death after a hair dryer fell into the little girl's bath.

 Ellen could hear the sweet echoes of child’s play coming from the bathroom.
 She was in the kitchen, putting away groceries, and her daughter, Stacy, was soaking in the bath, playing with her Barbie dolls.
 She would scrub them down and primp their hair, all the while talking in sing-song coos and whispers.